dd9jn/rfc4880bis/crypto-refresh.md

 The versions differ in how they encrypt the session key with the passphrase, and in what they encode.
 The version of the SKESK packet must align with the version of the SEIPD packet (see {{encrypted-message-versions}}).
+Any new version of the SKESK packet should be registered in the registry established in {{encrypted-message-versions}}.

 ### Version 4 Symmetric-Key Encrypted Session Key Packet Format {#v4-skesk}